Warning: This story deals with suspected suicide and may be upsetting.

 The father of Nicky Stevens has told of the anger he felt when it took three days to be informed his son had made a suicide attempt that required emergency surgery and admittance to a mental health facility.

-Because of the delay in alerting Dave Macpherson and Nicky's mother Jane Stevens over the attempted suicide and admittance to the Henry Rongomai Bennett Centre, Macpherson escalated his concern to the top ranks of Waikato District Health Board.
+Because of the delay in alerting Dave Macpherson and Nicky's mother Jane Stevens, Macpherson escalated his concern to the top ranks of Waikato District Health Board.

 His body was found in the Waikato River three days later on March 12.

-"My son's death, while a sectioned patient of the Waikato DHB, was a train-wreck waiting to happen," Macpherson said in his statement to a coroner's inquest.
+"My son's death, while a sectioned patient of the Waikato DHB, was a train-wreck waiting to happen," Macpherson said to a coroner's inquest.

 "I had early concerns about the way his treatment overall was being handled, and these concerns grew with almost every day of the three weeks he was a patient at the hospital."

-The inquest has heard that Macpherson and Stevens implored HRBC staff not to permit unescorted leave to their delusional son who was suffering from a psychotic episode.
+The inquest has heard that Macpherson and Stevens implored centre staff not to permit unescorted leave to their delusional son, who was suffering from a psychotic episode.

-The psychiatrist in charge of Nicky's care, who cannot be identified, contradicts the couple's evidence and claims the parents did not raise any objection when she reinstated the unsupervised leave just one day after it was revoked.
+But the psychiatrist in charge of Nicky's care, who cannot be identified, claims the parents did not raise any objection when unsupervised leave was reinstated just one day after it was revoked.

-However in an email Macpherson wrote to staff at 3.28pm in the day his son went missing, he stated the family had been repeatedly opposed to unescorted leave and as recently as March 6.
+However, in an email to staff at 3.28pm on the day his son went missing, Macpherson wrote the family had repeatedly opposed unescorted leave - as recently as March 6.

 Macpherson was critical of the DHB's handling of his son's care during questioning from Richard Fowler, QC, who is acting for the family.